Registration & filing

 05

-Monitoring of your application through examination, acceptance, and the opposition period
+Monitoring of your application through examination and acceptance, through to registration

 06

-Responses to any examination reports or objections raised by IP Australia
+Preparation and handling of responses to examination reports issued by IP Australia

 07